-The remuneration of the directors is the responsibility of the shareholders' meeting or of a remuneration committee appointed by the shareholders' meeting, which is also responsible for the remuneration of the supervisory corporate bodies.
+The remuneration of the directors is the responsibility of the shareholders' meeting or of a remuneration committee appointed by it.
 The responsibility for the executive board of directors' members' remuneration can be also be vested in the shareholders' meeting by the articles of association, but the general rule is for the same to be entrusted to the general and supervisory board (or to a committee elected by it).